 Whether this will happen, we are yet to see.
 The foundation is asking Apple to address the gaps based on feedback, use the OpenID Connect Self Certification Test Suite to ensure interoperability and security of this method, and finally publicly state they are compatible with the OpenID Connect Relying Party software.

-We always welcome new methods here at IPification, but they should under no circumstances come with old issues that have already been solved with standardized protocols.
+We always welcome new methods here at IPification.
+However, they shouldn’t come with issues that have already been solved with standardized protocols.

-We have decided to make IPification compliant with OpenID Connect because it is the best set of security protocols that authentication options can be built on.
+We have decided to make IPification compliant with OpenID Connect.
+It is the best set of security protocols that authentication options can be built on.

 So, what do I think about “Sign in with Apple”?